Home » How To » Coaxial Cable

 When making your choice, consider the following:

-• The foil layer, not the braid, is essential in shielding.
-Therefore, foil cable should be used for satellite or terrestrial networks with low signal strength.
+• The foil layer, not the braid, is essential for shielding.
+Therefore, foil cable is ideal for satellite and ground networks with weak signal strength.

 Leave a Comment